george-fg/Displayr/README.md

 Displayr

-` Introduction:
+Introduction:

-Our MVP is a homepage displaying a button, when clicked it takes the user to another page which uses google maps API to display all the busstops within a certain radius around the eda building.
+Our Minimum Viable Product(MVP) is a homepage displaying a button + the Google Maps API map.
+When the button is clicked, it displays all the cycle routes around the Enspiral Dev Academy building.

-As a stretch goal we will add different buttons that link to different search parameters.
+As a stretch goal we will add different buttons that show different layers/locations.

 Tools Needed:

 Google Maps API
 HTML
 CSS
-Handlebars
+Handlebars module
-- Express
+Express module

 Goals:

-Use APIs
+Use an API.
-Using handlebars to render google data
+Use handlebars to render.
-Use a few small, simple tests in TDD
+Use a few small, simple tests in TDD.
-Steps: 1.
-Initialize repo and install all requried tools 2.
-Create a few basic tests - Do we have an index page - Check we have API 3.
-Create a template for index 4.